French president blasts 'scandal' over Africa's place at UN

 They included a multilateral approach to the monetary system, volatile commodity prices and transparency in oil markets, as well as broadening the UN Security Council to developing nations and other economic powers.

 The French leader questioned whether it was normal that there was "no permanent member of the Security Council from Africa."

 "One billion inhabitants, in 30 years two billion inhabitants who have no permanent representation -- it's a scandal," he exclaimed, also underlining the legitimacy of a place for India as one of the world's most populous nations.

 Sarkozy highlighted the need to continue to modernise world monetary and economic affairs, criticising a monetary system that dated back to the 1940s when there was "fundamentally a single currency and one major economy."

 He underlined that world leaders appeared "unable to define a mutlilateral system."

 "France proposes to begin the debate on the international monetary system without taboos," the French president added, also criticising "the extravagant volatility of commodity prices" including food.

-G20 finance ministers on Saturday vowed to avoid tit-for-tat currency devaluations forged an agreement in South Korea to "refrain from competitive devaluation of currencies".
+G20 finance ministers on Saturday who vowed to avoid tit-for-tat currency devaluations forged an agreement in South Korea to "refrain from competitive devaluation of currencies".

 © 2010 AFP